JeremiasMeister/enigma-3d/README.md

 - adding and carrying an arbitrary amount of data within the `AppState`
 - serialize currently loaded `AppState` to json and inject serialized `AppState` into running one.
 - Optimization: Textures are cached
-- Optimization: Materials are shared in between Objects and managed via the `ÀppState`
+- Optimization: Materials are shared in between Objects and managed via the `AppState`

 ### How to Install and Run:
 Installing the Library in its latest release is quite straight forward, you should be able to just run `cargo add enigma-3d`. from there, you have access to the library for your codebase.